 Vindeby wind farm was built in 1991 in the Baltic Sea off the coast of Denmark, about 2 km off the north-west coast of the island of Lolland (see Figure 1).
 The distance of the turbines to the land is between 1.5 km and 2.7 km.
 The water depth is between 2 and 5 m.
 The wind farm consists of 11 Bonus 450 kW wind turbines, arranged in two rows oriented along an axis of 325-145° (see Figure 1).
 The distance of the turbines within the row as well as the distance between the rows is 300 m (8.6 D).
 Since the turbine locations are shifted in the two rows with respect to each other, the minimum distance between turbines of two rows is 335 m (9.6 D).

 The turbines are stall regulated Bonus 450 kW turbines with hub height 38 m and rotor diameter 35 m.
-For a detailed description of the wind farm and measurements see [15]. and [16].
+Their thrust coefficient curve is shown in Figure 2 as supplied by the manufacturer.
+For a detailed description of the wind farm and measurements see [14]. and [15].